tianyi0216/Artificial_Intelligence_Project/README.md

-# CS540
+# Artificial Intelligence Project
-Project I completed for CS540 - Introduction for Artificial Intelligence.
+Project I completed for Introduction for Artificial Intelligence at UW Madison